Most Romantic Hotels in Asia

 Good to Know: It's contemporary living in the heart of the City of Angels.

 What's to Love: The lavish suites in the 19th-century Author's Wing are named after the literary greats who took residence over the years.
-Founded in 1876 and looking over the Chao Phraya river, the city's grande dame became the Mandarin Oriental in 2008, but was once owned by Louis Leonowens, son of Anna from The King and I.
+Founded in 1876 and looking over Chao Phraya River, the city's grande dame was owned by Louis Leonowens, son of Anna from The King and I, before it became the Mandarin Oriental in 2008.

 VIETNAM